Examining Input Modalities and Visual Feedback Designs in Mobile Expressive Writing: Study 1: Examination of Input Modalities

-On the last day, we conducted a debriefing where we disclosed the true objectives of this study.
-We explicitly explained that they would be fully compensated even if they decided to withdraw at this point, and explicitly offered an opportunity to withdraw.
-None of the participants withdrew from the study.
-We then asked the participants to fill out a post-experiment questionnaire (Table \ref{tab:study1-questionnaire} in Appendix \ref{appendix:study1-questionnaire}), which included questions about \textit{ease of use}, \textit{mental workload} and \textit{post-experiment cathartic effect} of each input modality and the \textit{preference} on input modalities, and the questions for PSS.
-We also collected qualitative data with the open-ended questions, asking participants for their thoughts or opinions about each input condition and their reasons for their preferences.
+On the final day, we revealed the study's true objectives in a debriefing.
+Participants were assured of full compensation even if they chose to withdraw, yet none did.
+They signed a new consent form and completed a post-experiment questionnaire (Table \ref{tab:study1-questionnaire} in Appendix \ref{appendix:study1-questionnaire}), covering \textit{ease of use}, \textit{mental workload}, \textit{post-experiment cathartic effect} for each input modality, and \textit{preference} on input modalities, along with PSS questions.
+Qualitative data were also gathered through open-ended questions about their thoughts on input conditions and preferences.
+These data aimed to provide deeper insights into the quantitative results while maintaining participant anonymity and encouraging candid, reflective responses.

+We collected the consent forms and questionnaires through Google Forms and communicated with participants via the crowdsourcing platform.
 We offered all participants approximately 19 USD in the local currency for the completion of the study.